ChrisDoykov/demo-terraform-aws-ecs-fargate/README.md

 ## Destroying in production

 If you're trying to destroy the production setup and you've set up branch protection on `main`, what you should do is merge `staging` into `main` and set the merge commit message to `Destroy all resources`.

+**Important Note:** Because of the fact that some resources need to be shared across environments (like DNS hosted zones, etc.) you need to be mindful that if you destroy one of your environments this will affect your other environment and you'd need to deploy that one again to re-create all the common resources deleted by the destruction of the other environment.
+This is not a big issue for the most part but it is something you need to be aware of.
+In general you'll always ideally keep your two main environments running for the duration of the project (or for as long as you need the service to keep running and be available) and either delete all environments together or none at all, it's a rare case that you'd only need to destroy `staging` for example and keep `prod` running and this scenario can be remedied with minmal downtime using the solution mentioned at the start of this note.

 ## Caveats and limitations